oliveira25mariano-del/DRE/replit.md

 - Reporting system with approval workflows

 ### Authentication and Authorization
-Currently, the application uses a simple user identification system through headers.
-The audit system tracks operations by user ID, providing accountability for all changes.
-The system is designed to accommodate future authentication implementations through middleware patterns.
+The application now implements a complete authentication system with database-connected login functionality.
+Only users registered through the administrative panel can access the system - there is no public registration available.
+Authentication validates against PostgreSQL database storing encrypted passwords using bcrypt.
+The system supports role-based access control with "edit" (full access) and "view_only" (read-only) permissions.
+Session management and logout functionality are fully integrated.
+The audit system tracks all operations by authenticated user ID, providing complete accountability for all changes.

 ### External Service Integrations
 - **Neon Database**: Cloud PostgreSQL hosting with serverless scaling